terraform-providers/terraform-provider-aws/website/docs/r/acmpca_permission.html.markdown

 # Resource: aws_acmpca_permission

 Provides a resource to manage an AWS Certificate Manager Private Certificate Authorities Permission.
-Currently, this is only required in order to allow the ACM service to automatically certificates issued by a PCA.
+Currently, this is only required in order to allow the ACM service to automatically renew certificates issued by a PCA.

 ## Example Usage